railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 only individually in bottles.

 So you can define a bill of materials for sale which defines a pack as an assembly of 6 bottles.
-Then when you have sold a pack, you can find a pack on the invoice or bill of sale but the associated stock operation will still be 6 bottles.
+Then when you have sold a pack, you can find a pack on the invoice or bill of sales but the associated stock operation will still be 6 bottles.

 In the case of this assembly, this is not a production order to transform the product.
 The